Print

 • 2 tablespoons rice vinegar

-• 1 tablespoon lime juice (or use lemon)
+• 1 tablespoon lime juice (or lemon juice)

-• 3 tablespoons sweet chilli jam or sweet chilli sauce
+• 3 tablespoons sweet chili jam or sweet chilli sauce

 Instructions

-2. Make the rice.
-Get your 1 cup of rice into a small pot along with 1 teaspoon of salt and 1 ½ cups of water.
-Set the pot over a medium heat.
-Once the top of the water starts to foam a little, pop a lid on (or use a plate or wooden board) and turn the heat right down.
-Leave the pot undisturbed for 12 minutes.
-At this point the water should be all absorbed.
-Remove the pot from the heat and let it sit for another 10 minutes.
+3. Cook the rice.
+Add 1 cup of rice to a small saucepan along with 1 teaspoon of salt and 1 ½ cups of water.
+Set the pot over medium heat.
+Once you see small bubbles and a little foam on top of the water, pop a lid on (or use a plate or wooden board) and turn the heat right down.
+Leave the saucepan undisturbed for 12 minutes.
+At this point, the water should be absorbed.
+Remove the pot from the heat and let it sit, still with the lid on, for 10 minutes.
 This can all be happening while the salmon is cooking and you’re prepping the rest of the bowl ingredients.

-3. Prepare the smashed avocado.
-Slice the avocado in half and remove the stone.
-I like to make criss cross slices with a knife down the avocado flesh, then scoop the flesh out with a spoon into a bowl.
-Add 1 tablespoon of lime juice, ½ teaspoon of salt and about 1 tablespoon of torn coriander leaves to the bowl with the avocado.
+4. Prepare the smashed avocado.
+Slice the avocado in half and remove the pit.
+I like to make criss-cross slices with a knife down the avocado flesh, then scoop the flesh out with a spoon into a bowl.
+Add 1 tablespoon of lime juice, ½ teaspoon of salt, and about 1 tablespoon of torn cilantro leaves to the bowl with the avocado.
 Use a knife to slice through the avocado flesh in the bowl, cutting it up into small pieces as you go.
-Taste, then season with a little more salt if it needs it.
+Taste, then season with a little more salt if needed.

-4. Make the quick pickled cucumber.
-Slice the cucumber lengthways, then scoop out the seeds with a teaspoon and discard them.
-Cut the cucumber into small diced pieces, then pop into a bowl.
+5. Make the quick-pickled cucumber.
+Slice the cucumber lengthwise, then scoop out the seeds with a teaspoon and discard them.
+Cut the cucumber into small pieces, then pop them into a bowl.
 Add the 2 tablespoons of rice vinegar and ½ teaspoon of salt.
 Mix to combine, then set aside.

-5. Assemble the bowls.
-Divide the rice between bowls, then top with the salmon, drizzling over any remaining marinade from your oven dish.
-Add a dollop of the smashed avocado, spoon over the pickled cucumber, then top with creamy aioli and zingy sweet chilli jam.
-Finish with a scattering of spring onion and serve with the nori sheets on the side.
+6. Assemble the bowls.
+Divide the rice between bowls, then top with the salmon, drizzling over any remaining marinade.
+Add a dollop of the smashed avocado, spoon over the pickled cucumber, then top with creamy aioli and zingy sweet chili jam.
+Finish with a scattering of scallions and serve with the nori sheets on the side.

 Notes

-STORAGE SUGGESTIONS: These bowls are great for meal prep.
+PREP AHEAD: These bowls are great for meal prep.
 I like to prepare the individual elements in advance and store them separately in airtight containers in the fridge until I’m ready to serve.
-The salmon, rice, pickled cucumber and smashed avocado can all be made 5 days in advance.
+The salmon, rice, pickled cucumber, and smashed avocado can all be made 3 – 4 days in advance.

-INGREDIENT NOTES: The nori sheets are optional here I urge you to try and find them for a proper sushi bowl experience – it’s super fun to scoop up the bowl using little pieces of the nori to make your own salmon bite.
-I love using my sweet chilli jam and easy egg-free aioli here – but you can use regular sweet chilli sauce or aioli of your choice.
+INGREDIENT NOTES: The nori sheets are optional here.
+I urge you to try and find them for a proper sushi bowl experience – it’s super fun to scoop up the bowl using little pieces of the nori to make your own salmon sushi bite.
+I love using my sweet chili jam and easy egg-free aioli here – but you can use regular sweet chili sauce or aioli of your choice.
 I also LOVE to add some chopped pineapple and a little pineapple juice to the sweet chilli jam here, it’s delicious and freshens it up.

 SUBSTITUTIONS: Experiment – you could add lots of different things to bulk the bowls out even more.
-Edamame beans, sliced carrot, shredded cabbage, chunks of mango, pineapple, bean sprouts or leafy greens would be great here.
-Switch out the rice for a big handful of spinach if you’re wanting to go low-carb or keto.
+Edamame beans, sliced carrot, shredded cabbage, chunks of mango, pineapple, bean sprouts, or leafy greens would be great here.
+Switch out the rice for a big handful of spinach if you want to go low-carb or keto.

 • Prep Time: 15